 Where Non Load Related Boundary Capex is the capex required to maintain capability in the network as determined by The Company for a given Financial Year, excluding any Attributable Works Capital Cost, multiplied by the User Risk Factor and the Global Asset Reuse Factor, as set out in the Annual Wider Cancellation Charge Statement.

-Where the User Risk Factor is the share of total risk between generation and consumers, set at 0.5.
+Where the User Risk Factor is the share of total risk between Users applicable for the Wider Cancellation Charge and consumers via TNUoS, set at 0.5.

 Where the Global Asset Reuse Factor for a given Financial Year is as set out in the Annual Wider Cancellation Charge Statement.